Skip to main content

 • Homeowners selling property should budget 4-6 weeks for the complete removal and closure process

-About Oil Tank Removal in New Hampshire
+About Safe Underground Tank Removal in New Hampshire

 Oil tank removal is the process of safely extracting old heating oil storage tanks from residential and commercial properties, and it involves far more than simply pulling a tank out of the ground.
 A licensed contractor will first obtain the required permits from New Hampshire Department of Environmental Services (NHDES) (typically costing $100-250 in New Hampshire), then drain and clean the tank interior of all remaining fuel oil and sludge.
 For underground tanks, the crew excavates the surrounding soil using a backhoe or mini excavator, carefully lifting the tank to avoid rupturing corroded walls that could release contaminants into the soil.
 Once the tank is removed, soil samples are collected from the tank grave — this is mandatory in New Hampshire — and sent to a certified laboratory for analysis of total petroleum hydrocarbons (TPH), volatile organic compounds (VOCs), and other contaminants.
 The excavation is then backfilled with clean, certified fill material and compacted to grade.
 In New Hampshire, the average residential oil tank removal costs $2,000-4,000, though prices vary significantly based on tank size (275, 550, or 1,000 gallons), depth of burial, accessibility for excavation equipment, and whether soil contamination is discovered during the process.